acmucsd/sdctf-2022/README.md

 After updating the source code of any challenge(s), remember to run `./build-all.sh` again (or the relevant `Makefile`s) so the attachment and/or deployment files can be updated.
 Then, run `kctf chal start` on the updated challenges to update the deployment.

 We recommend building/running everything in [Google Cloud Shell](https://cloud.google.com/shell), which has a lot of tools (Ex. `gcc`) already built in.
-However, there are some additional tools that you need to install as some `Makefile`s depends on them:

-- Onelinerizer:
-`pip2 install onelinerizer`
-- Nasm: `sudo apt-get install nasm`
-  - If you are using Google Cloud Shell, use `~/.customize_environment`.
-See the section below

 ## Google Cloud Shell